bbelky/vhibot/README.md

 Go to OpenAI https://openai.com/, create an account, go to API, and get the API Key.

 ### Run the bot using Docker compose
 Clone the bot to your machine.
-It could be any Linux, Mac, or Windows (Docker must be installed and configured):
+It could be any Linux, Mac, or Windows (Docker must be installed and configured https://docs.docker.com/engine/install/):

     git clone https://github.com/bbelky/vhibot.git